AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/index.md

 ## Introduction

-In Magento, the basic components of page design are layouts, containers, and blocks.
+The basic components of page design are layouts, containers, and blocks.
 A *layout* represents the structure of a web page (1). *Containers* represent the placeholders within that web page structure (2).
 And *blocks* represent the UI controls or components within the container placeholders (3).
 These terms are illustrated and defined below.

 The objective is to create a structured, common set of layout instructions to render pages.
 Most pages on a website can be categorized as a 1 column, 2 column, or 3 column layout.
 These page layouts can be applied to a page from within the admin panel.